top of page

 WHAT is the project?

-Roots & Pixels is a 2-week training for female game developers (juniors and above), focusing on storytelling, narrative design, game design, and business development/marketing.
-The training will also offer a visit to a local games studio in Flanders (Dutch-speaking region of Belgium), and will end with a game jam -- in which participants will work together in internationally-comprised teams to create a 'meaningful' game by the end of the jam.
-(What is a meaningful game?
-Good question.
-This can mean ANYTHING -- however each team chooses to interpret what 'meaningful game' means to them is valid.)
+Roots & Pixels is a 2-week training for female game developers (juniors and above), focusing on storytelling, narrative design, worldbuilding, game design (focusing primarily on designing games for impact), business development/marketing.
+The training will also offer a visit to a local games studio in Flanders (Dutch-speaking region of Belgium), and will end with a game jam -- in which participants will work together in internationally-comprised teams to create a fully-functioning game based on a societally-relevant topic chosen by our friends at Games for Change

 WHEN is the training?